AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex.md

 >[!NOTE]
 >
->To change your event schedule you'll need to edit the webinar on Webex.
+>To change your event schedule you'll need to edit the webinar on [!DNL Webex].